 - An Analytics target period indicates the time period over which the statistics or predictions are requested;

+- Analytics Filter Information optionally including:

+- expected UE behaviour;

-- Analytics Filter Information: optional expected UE behaviour, expected analytics type or list of Exception IDs with associated thresholds, where the expected analytics type can be mobility related, communication related or both, Area of interest, maximum number of results;
+- expected analytics type or list of Exception IDs with associated thresholds, where the expected analytics type can be mobility related, communication related or both;

+- Area of interest;

+- maximum number of results.

 NOTE 2: The expected analytics type generally indicates whether mobility or communication related abnormal behaviour analytics or both are expected by the consumer, and the list of exception IDs indicates what specific analytics are expected by the consumer, the expected analytics type and the list of Exception IDs are not presented simultaneously.